LNA-DEV/Home-Page/content/posts/Projects/WhatHappenedToFedodo/index.en.md

 With the rise of [Mastodon](https://joinmastodon.org/), I became more and more interested in the [ActivityPub](https://www.w3.org/TR/activitypub/) protocol.
 I really like the idea of having a big decentralized platform that can compete with the walled gardens of big tech.
 The [ActivityPub](https://www.w3.org/TR/activitypub/) protocol seemed to be just right to achieve that.

-Until now, everyone developed a platform for an specific use case:
+Until now, everyone developed a platform for a specific use case:

 - [Mastodon](https://joinmastodon.org/) as an alternative to Twitter.
 - [Pixelfed](https://pixelfed.org/) as an alternative to Instagram.